How we work

-Transforming Change is a collaborative learning programme that starts from the assumption that, in order to achieve the changes needed for a just and thriving world, we must transform the process of change itself.
-In other words, what is commonly known as (international, national, regional and local) development originates and operates within the same framework that created the social and ecological challenges that development practice claims to address.
+Transforming Change is a collaborative learning program that starts from the assumption that, to achieve the changes needed for a just and thriving world, we must transform the process of change itself.
+In other words, what is commonly known as (international, national, regional, and local) development originates and operates within the same framework that created the social and ecological challenges that development practice claims to address.

-The programme is based in Sub-Saharan Africa.
+The program is based in Sub-Saharan Africa.
 It is led by a team at Stockholm University (the Stockholm Resilience Centre), the University of Cape Town, and Stellenbosch University, with several independent collaborators.
-We are actively looking to build our network with other universities and organisations in Sub-Saharan Africa, and in the global South.
+We are actively looking to build our network with other universities and organizations in Sub-Saharan Africa, and in the global South.

 A risk-driven approach to local economic development

-Adapt is working with the Western Cape Economic Development Partnership (WCEDP), to develop a social-ecological, risk-driven approach to short-, medium- and long-term economic development planning at the subnational regional and local (municipal) scales.
+How We Adapt is working with the Western Cape Economic Development Partnership (WCEDP), to develop a social-ecological, risk-driven approach to short-, medium- and long-term economic development planning at the subnational regional, and local (municipal) scales.
 The first region to apply this approach is the Garden Route District on the east coast of South Africa.

-This approach is based on Adapt's evolving thinking on uncertainty and risk, informed by complex systems thinking, as well as applied financial risk management.
+This approach is based on How We Adapt's evolving thinking on uncertainty and risk, informed by complex systems thinking, as well as applied financial risk management.

 Collective Sensemaking & Process Facilitation